 Old Calendar: St. Eulogius, priest & martyr (RM); St. Sophronius (RM)

-Historically today is the feast of the martyred priest, St. Eulogius of Cordoba, Spain, who was slain by the Moors.
+According to the Roman Martyrology, today is the feast of the martyred priest, St. Eulogius of Cordoba, Spain, who was slain by the Moors.
 A noted scholar of Scripture, Eulogius was arrested in 850 after writing Exhortation of Martyrdom for two young virgin martyrs, Flora and Mary, who were beheaded after refusing to abjure the faith.
 Released after a time Eulogius ws named archbishop of Cordoba or Toledo.
 Before he could be consecrated, he aided Leocritia, a young Moorish woman who had converted to Christianity.
 They were caught and beheaded.
-Eulogius also wrote The Memorial of the Saints and an Apologia.It is also historically the feast of St. Sophronius a simple monk who pursued a life of prayer and sacrifice first in the desert of Egypt, then near the Jordan River, then finally in the Holy City of Jerusalem.
+Eulogius also wrote The Memorial of the Saints and an Apologia.It is also the feast of St. Sophronius a simple monk who pursued a life of prayer and sacrifice first in the desert of Egypt, then near the Jordan River, then finally in the Holy City of Jerusalem.
 He was ultimately chosen to be bishop and Patriarch of Jerusalem in the early 7th century.
 He valiantly defended the true and full humanity of Christ in the face of the heresy of Monothelitism, which denied that Jesus had a human as well as a divine will.
 The year before his death in 638, he witnessed the capture of Jerusalem by the Muslims under the Caliph Omar.
-Several of his sermons and poems have survived till this day.
+Several of his sermons and poems have survived until this day.
 St. Sophronius is known as one of the Fathers of the Church.Stational Church

 St. Eulogius was of a senatorian family of Cordova, at that time the capital of the Moors in Spain.
 Our Saint was educated among the clergy of the Church of St. Zoilus, a martyr who suffered with nineteen others under Diocletian.
 Here he distinguished himself, by his virtue and learning, and, being made priest, was placed at the head of the chief ecclesiastical school at Cordova.
 He joined assiduous watching, fasting, and prayer to his studies, and his humility, mildness, and charity gained him the affection and respect of every one.